Nepal is a fascinating country! And its people are the most resigned and friendly we’ve met so far. Worth visiting often!

 • To flush all haunting memories of the day stop on the way back for the Garden of Dreams at the entrance of North Thamel, a heaven of rest, beauty and tranquillity.
 And treat yourself at the Kaiser café.
 Also worth visiting apparently is the adjacent Kaiser Library (but very limited visiting times..!)

 • Note that we also visited Swayambhunath on a different day.
 Another stupa but in some interesting surroundings.
 And with over-confident monkeys.
 But not really a must…

 The hotel itself is a heaven of rest and quiet with great views in the morning of the Himalayas (from Ganesh Himal to the Sola Khumbu sub range) and serving excellent vegetarian food!

-• THAMEL: with some streets traffic free now, there is no better choice than this ever interesting bundle of lanes!
+• Thamel: with some streets traffic free now, there is no better choice than this ever-interesting bundle of lanes!

 o The KATHMANDU GUEST HOUSE is the best option for location and with its inner garden a sanctuary after a whole day in KMD!
 With a choice of 55 US $ – 65 US $ and 95 US $ rooms (all taxes and breakfast included).
 These last 2 have garden views and are the quietest.
-When staying in the 55 and 65 US $ rooms you may have to deal with overexcited and weakly disciplined youngsters on a school trip to Nepal, though…
+When staying in the 55 and 65 US $ rooms you may have to deal with overexcited and weakly disciplined youngsters on a school trip to Nepal.
+Though…

 o away from it all: the SUMMIT Hotel